Rigelrain/QueueBot/README.md

 ## Deployment
 This bot is configured to be deployed to Heroku.

 Sensitive tokens should be saved into Heroku Dashboard in Config Vars.
-In code these are read as `process.ENV.<key>`.
+In code these are read as `process.env.<key>`.
 Add the following 'keys' to the Config Vars:
 - TOKEN - Discord bot token
 - DBPATH - Path to Mongo database in full
 - DBNAME - Name of the database with these collections